probnum2026/probnum2026.github.io/registration.md

 ---

 # Registration
-Registration details, including pricinc, will be announced in the near future.
+- Registration details will be announced soon.
+- We expect to open registrations on 14th May 2025.